rcari013/team5-wdd330-sleepoutside/README.md

  - This repository is the start of the SleepOutside web application project for WDD 330.
 The repository contains branches which are checkpoints for the team and individual assignments throughout the course.

  - https://byui-cse.github.io/wdd330-ww-course/week01/team.html
- - This is the link to our production site no Netlify
+ - This is the link to our production site on Netlify
  - https://startling-donut-d342ce.netlify.app/

 ### Prerequisites